What Is the Cornea?

 Because the cornea sits at the front of the eye and plays such a prominent role in your ability to focus, any damage it sustains can significantly affect your vision.
 There are a number of common corneal conditions, including corneal abrasions.

 Corneal Abrasions happen when the thin, outer layer of the cornea gets scratched.
 This can happen from a foreign object in the eye or even a scratch from a fingernail.
 Symptoms include blurry vision, water eyes, feeling like there is something in the eye and sensitivity to light.
-At the Kleiman Evangelista Eye Center we can easily diagnose the condition.
+At the Kleiman Evangelista Eye Centers we can easily diagnose the condition.
 Treatment may include a topical pain relief.
 The eye will need to be bandaged and sealed from light at least overnight for a small abrasion, or longer for larger ones.

 In addition to outside threats, the cornea is susceptible to diseases including degenerative ones like keratoconus which can lead to deformation of the cornea.
-If you suspect you’ve been having new vision problems, it’s important to schedule an appointment with a qualified ophthalmologist at Kleiman Evangelista Eye Center.
+If you suspect you’ve been having new vision problems, it’s important to schedule an appointment with a qualified ophthalmologist at Kleiman Evangelista Eye Centers.
 If there is corneal disease, there are a variety of treatments available.

 The cornea is one of the most critical parts of your eye.
 Covering your iris and pupil it is the leading cause of vision issues from refractive light due to the shape of the cornea.
 These include how we focus our sight and whether we can see near or far.
 The cornea is also highly susceptible to damage as it is very exposed.
 The cornea is also predisposed to certain diseases that can have a serious impact on a person’s vision.